adithya1010/100-Days-of-Code/README.md

 <strong>Day-25-24th August, 2022</strong><br><br>
 <strong>Things learnt📝:</strong><br><br>
 ✅Working with CSV<br>
-✅Working with Pandas<br><br>
+✅Working with Pandas🐼<br><br>
 <strong>Done list ⛏️:</strong><br><br>
-⛏️ Performed Data Analysis on New York’s Central Park Squirrel Census CSV data and calculated the total number of Grey, Red and Black Squirrels residing in the park<br>
+⛏️ Performed Data Analysis on New York’s Central Park Squirrel Census CSV data and calculated the total number of Grey, Red and Black Squirrels residing in the park🐿️<br>
-⛏️ Developed a quiz game where the user can guess all the states in the U.S. and when they guess it right it appears on the Map<br><br>
+⛏️ Developed a quiz game where the user can guess all the states in the U.S. and when they guess it right it appears on the Map🇺🇸<br><br>
 <strong>Output:</strong><br><br>
 <img src="https://i.imgur.com/M516ec2.png" alt="Squirrel Analysis Output"><br>
 <img src="https://i.imgur.com/ppsIfiB.png" alt="U.S. States Quiz Game Output">